akauppi/GroundLevel-firebase-es/packages/app/README.md

 - you have a Firebase account
 - you want to sign in as a real user

 The mode needs `firebase.staging.js` in the project's root, to find the staging project.
-This should have been created during your first deployment (see root `README.md`).
+This will be created during your first deployment.

->Note: You can choose another project by `ENV=abc npm run dev:online`.
+>Note: You can choose another project by `ENV=abc make dev:online`.

 #### Launch! 🚀

 Launch the server:

 ```
-$ npm run dev:online
+$ make dev:online
 ...
 ```

 Point your browser to `http://localhost:3001`.

 Changes to your front-end files are still reflected in the browser, but back-end services are now run in the cloud.
 Changes you do to the data will persist.
-So will your logs.
-Traffic you create will be using your [quotas](https://firebase.google.com/docs/functions/quotas).
+Metrics and logs are proxied to Grafana Cloud (if you have set it up).
+Traffic you create will be using your [Firebase quotas](https://firebase.google.com/docs/functions/quotas).

-The two development modes are completely orthogonal - you can run them side by side, in different terminals.
-By default, local uses port 3000 and online port 3001.
+The two development modes are completely orthogonal - you can run them side by side, in different terminals. <!--By default, local uses port 3000 and online port 3001.-->

 ## Linting